New York takes Teva, McKesson, others to trial over opioids

 Non-jury trials are already underway in cases brought against the four drugmakers by several counties in California, and against the three distributors by a city and county in West Virginia.

-The New York counties had also sued pharmacy operators Walmart Inc (WMT.N), Rite Aid Corp (RAD.N) and CVS Health Corp (CVS.N), but they were dropped from the trial during jury selection earlier this month.
+The New York counties had also sued pharmacy operators Walmart Inc, Rite Aid Corp and CVS Health Corp, but they were dropped from the trial during jury selection earlier this month.
 CVS said it had settled, without disclosing terms, while Walmart and Rite Aid declined to comment.

 J&J and the three distributors last year proposed paying a combined $26 billion to settle all opioid claims against them nationwide, but the deal has not been finalized.